 What you will learn:

-- How to conduct an after-action review following any significant case event.
+How to conduct an after-action review following any significant project event.

 Fail to Plan, Plan to Fail!